gvellut/jncep/README.md

 jncep config unset OUTPUT
 ```

-This will display something like:
+It will display something like:

 ```console
 Option 'OUTPUT' unset